h2non/jshashes/README.md

 # About

-`jsHashes` is a pure JavaScript implementation of the most extended hash algorithms.
+`jshashes` is a pure JavaScript implementation of the most extended hash algorithms.
 Its goal is to provide an independent, fast and easy solution for hash algorithms both for client-side and server-side JavaScript environments.
 The code is fully compatible with the ECMAScript language specification version 3 and was tested in all major browsers (client-side) and node.js (server-side).